-The Kingdom 2021/22 supported by International Financial Reporting Standards (IFRS) and statutory guidance issued under section 12 of the This statement shows the accounting cost in the year of providing services in accordance with proper accounting practices rather than the amount to be funded from taxation.
-These practices primarily comprise the Code of Practice on Local Authority Accounting in the United 2003 Act.
-Councils raise taxation to cover expenditure in accordance with regulations, this may be different from the accounting cost. taxation position is shown in the Movement in Reserves Statement.
+This statement shows the accounting cost in the year of providing services in accordance with proper accounting practices rather than the amount to be funded from taxation.
+These practices primarily comprise the Code of Practice on Local Authority Accounting in the United Kingdom 2020/21 supported by International Financial Reporting Standards (IFRS) and statutory guidance issued under section 12 of the 2003 Act.
+Councils raise taxation to cover expenditure in accordance with regulations, this may be different from the accounting cost.
+The taxation position is shown in the Movement in Reserves Statement.